xunit/devices.xunit/README.md

 Basic functionality works -- tests are discoverable and runnable.
 There is a lot of room for improvements in each of the runner apps.
 Pull Requests are very welcome.
-One main requirement -- the runner assemblies should be self-contained; they should not pull in additional non-xunit libraries.
+One main requirement -- the runner assemblies should be self-contained; they should not pull in additional non-xunit libraries (except Xamarin.Forms).

 ## Links to Resources